 - Roll the dough into balls, about 3 Tablespoons of dough each.
 I highly suggest using a large cookie scoop to make it easier.
 Place 8 balls of dough onto each cookie sheet.

 - Bake the cookies for 11-12 minutes.
 The cookies will look very soft and underbaked.
 They will continue to bake on the cookie sheet.
 Remove from the oven and lightly press down on each cookie to slightly flatten, since the cookies will not spread all the way in the oven.
 Press a piece or two of the remaining chopped peanut butter cups into each cookie.
 Allow to cool on the cookie sheet for 10 minutes before moving to a wire rack to cool completely.

-Make ahead tip: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
+- Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
 Baked cookies freeze well, up to three months.
 Cookie dough balls freeze well too, up to three months.
 Bake frozen cookie dough balls for about 11 minutes.
 No need to thaw them.
-For more information, read my tips on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

 - Special Tools (affiliate links): Baking Sheets | Silicone Baking Mats or Parchment Paper | Glass Mixing Bowls | Whisk | Rubber Spatula | Large Cookie Scoop | Cooling Rack

 - Oats: Do not use old-fashioned style oats (aka whole oats) in this cookie recipe.
 They are the large-cut oats.
 You need quick oats, which are more finely ground (and smaller) whole oats.